Introduction and acknowledgements

 Time-based media object collections

 I first addressed the issues involved in our time-based media objects collections in my 2013 State of the University Address.
-Here, I announced the establishment of the first phase of the $15 million Media Digitization and Preservation Project (MDPI).
+Here, I announced the establishment of the first phase of the $15 million Media Digitization and Preservation Initiative (MDPI).
 Its hugely ambitious goal was to digitize over 300,000 of IU’s most valuable, and in many cases irreplaceable and unique, time-based audio and video objects as recommended by the faculty, and to do this by the Bicentennial.
 By digitizing it, of course, it would be preserved potentially forever, and become accessible, subject to copyright, of course, not only within IU but to the whole world.

 The challenge, of course, was that nearly all of this vast amount of material was difficult to access.
 Much had been recorded in what are now obsolete or obscure formats for which few playback devices remain in existence.
 And as is tragically too often the case, some of this material was at risk of deterioration or was already deteriorating.
 This represents material accumulated at great cost over more than a century and is today, of even greater value.